XenoSnowFox/dark-cosmos/docs/faction/concordant-collective/matrons-engineering-guild.md

 **Starting Status:** -1

 One of the Concordant's highest guilds responsible for tech advancement, engineering research and experimental prototyping of weapons and other military devices.
+Their practices are so secretive that they seem more like a religious organization than a guild.